lennartbrandin/profiling-report/main.typ

 = Introduction

-Improving the perfomance of a computational program is consistent goal in software development, while underlying platforms and abstractions are becoming more optimized, the computational tasks are growing increasingly complex.
+Improving the performance of a computational program is constant goal in software development, while underlying platforms and abstractions are becoming more optimized, the computational tasks are growing increasingly complex.

 Provided with the task of improving runtime, a software designer might take an educated guess or create specific tests to narrow down the hypothesis.
-Both lack a qualitative assurance, do the tests reflect accurately the performance issue or describe an entirely different performance issue? @bernecky_profiling_1989
+Both lack a qualitative assurance, do the tests reflect accurately the performance issue, or describe an entirely different one? @bernecky_profiling_1989
 CPU profiling offers quantitative measurements of runtime associated with specific user symbols, the profiling techniques vary in degree of intrusion, detail and accuracy of measurement.

 #linebreak()